The Bankrate promise

 The bottom line

-The UltraFICO credit score is newer on the scene, but it stands to help consumers who have had trouble building traditional credit but are otherwise trustworthy when it comes to paying their bills.
+The UltraFICO credit score stands to help consumers who have had trouble building traditional credit but are otherwise trustworthy when it comes to paying their bills.
 Consider signing up for this score if you think it might help you qualify for the credit you need, but also look for ways to build credit using traditional methods.
 With enough positive history and responsible use of the financial tools available to you, you’ll eventually build the credit you need to live the life you want.